Low Level Nature Reserve

-Head out of Katherine for a picnic and a day of relaxing, fishing and swimming at Low Level Nature Reserve.
+Head out of Katherine for a picnic and a day of relaxing at Low Level Nature Reserve.

 The 105-hectare reserve got its name from the low-level bridge and weir that were built by US troops stationed nearby during World War II.

-The scenic Low Level Nature Reserve is 3 kilometres south of Katherine and is a popular place to spend a relaxing day.
+The scenic Low-Level Nature Reserve is 3 kilometres south of Katherine and is a popular place to spend a relaxing day.
 There is a network of bicycle paths, barbecue facilities and picnic areas.
-Find a cool spot and watch the water cascading over the weir or have a dip in the safe waters of the swimming hole.
+Find a cool spot and watch the water cascading over the weir.
+This is not a safe area to swim in.

 Fishing is permitted and the river holds barramundi, black bream and the northern snapping turtle.
 The river trees are home to colonies of red and black flying foxes.

 Sign up to receive the latest news, deals and travel information about the Northern Territory.
 Data privacy

 Your details have been submitted.
 Please check your email and click the link to confirm your subscription.